 Why Spritz Ribs at All?

-Spritzing ribs can help improve the color, tenderness, and flavor of the meat.
-It also keeps it from burning which results in a nice brown color instead of a dried-out dark color that can be non-appealing.
+Spritzing ribs can help improve the meat’s color, tenderness, and flavor.
+It also prevents it from burning, resulting in a nice brown color instead of a dried-out dark color that can be unappealing.

 So Does Spritzing Work?